geoicons/chromium-quicknotes/README.md

     - Click "Delete" to remove a note

 3. **Secret Notes:**

     - Secret notes show "••••••••" instead of the actual content
     - The "SECRET" indicator appears in the note metadata
     - You can still copy the actual content by clicking the "Copy" button

+4. **Settings:**

+    - Access settings by clicking the gear icon in the extension popup
+    - Configure default note behavior
+    - Export notes
+    - Import and overwite notes

 ## Development